 If someone calls, texts, or emails claiming to be “your bank” and urgently needs a code from you, you’re not talking to a helper; you’re talking to a thief with a script.

-Scammers are impersonating financial institutions to steal logins, one-time codes, and money.
+Account Takeover Scams are impersonating financial institutions to steal logins, one-time codes, and money.

 Account Takeover fraud happens when a criminal gains unauthorized access to your online financial account (or related accounts like payroll or health savings) and uses it to steal money or personal information.
 Once they’re in, they may reset your password, lock you out, and transfer funds to accounts they control.